Cell Phones: A Near and Possible Danger for Young Children

 Parent-Child Conversation Impacts Language Proficiency

-What Fallows points out is that whereas research on the specific impact of cell phones on very young children may be yet be available; what is available is research on the importance of adult-child conversation on young children’s stages of language development and proficiency.
+What Fallows points out is that whereas research on the specific impact of cell phones on very young children may not yet be available; what is available is research on the importance of adult-child conversation on young children’s stages of language development and proficiency.

 - A 2009 study in Pediatrics found that the greater the actual two-sided conversations (as measured on recording devices) between children and adults, the higher the children scored at every stage of language proficiency- as compared with children simply being put in the presence of language (TV) or having adults talk to them without any exchange.